Close

 Students must complete the Notification of Planned Activity on the Record of Community Involvement Hours document which is available from their home school and then submit to their teacher advisor.

-• Complete the Record of Community Involvement Hours document, and have it signed by the community sponsor
+4. Complete the remainder of the Record of Community Involvement Hours document, and have it signed by the community sponsor

-• Reflect or add to your resume in myBlueprint
+6. Reflect on your community involvement activity and add to your resume in myBlueprint

 Tips for Success